movanet/Published/Legal English S1.md

 This section outlines the promises and guarantees made by each party regarding their ability to perform their obligations under the contract.

 ### Intellectual Property
 This section outlines the ownership and use of any intellectual property created or used under the contract.
-See [[S2 Intellectual Property Rights Syllabus]]
+See [[S2 Intellectual Property Rights]]

 ### Confidentiality and Non-Disclosure
 This section outlines the obligations of the parties to maintain the confidentiality of any confidential information exchanged under the contract.